krzkrzkrz/elm.foo.pub/rust/index.md

 ## Tuples

 * Grouping together some number of other values with a variety of types
+* Tuples are mainly used as a sort of minimal-drama struct type. i.e. to store width and height
 * Tuples allow constants as indices, like `t.4`.
 You cant write `t.i` or `t[i]` to get the `i`'th element

 ```rust